Geometric Formulation of Unified Force-Impedance Control on SE(3) for Robotic Manipulators: Introduction

-Our previous work on geometric impedance control (GIC) \cite{seo2023geometric, seo2024comparison} established a unified framework for controlling the end-effector's position and orientation using differential geometry.
-A significant advantage of the GIC framework is that, as shown in \cite{seo2023contact}, considering the $\SE$ manifold structure in the control structure leads to $\SE$ invariance and equivariance in the learned policy, which greatly enhances sample efficiency and robustness to out-of-distribution data in deep learning models.
-The advantages of $\SE$ equivariance in increasing sample efficiency and robustness to out-of-distribution data in visual manipulation learning models have also been recently demonstrated \cite{ryu2022equivariant, ryu2023diffusion, huang2024fourier, seo2025se}.
+Our prior work on geometric impedance control (GIC) \citep{seo2023geometric, seo2024comparison} established a differential-geometric framework for unified position–orientation control on $\SE$.
+As shown by \cite{seo2023contact, seo2025equicontact}, leveraging the $\SE$ manifold structure yields $\SE$ invariant and equivariant control policies with strong spatial generalization.
+Recent studies have further confirmed that $\SE$ equivariance improves sample efficiency and robustness to out-of-distribution data in visual manipulation learning \citep{ryu2022equivariant, ryu2023diffusion, huang2024fourier, seo2025se}.

-In this paper, we present a geometric formulation of the unified force-impedance control scheme on the $\SE$ manifold for a robotic manipulator, namely a geometric unified force-impedance control (GUFIC).
-The key contributions of our paper can be summarized as follows: \begin{enumerate} \item Unlike \cite{haddadin2024unified}, where translation and the orientation errors are handled separately as if they were elements in vector spaces, we fully incorporate the manifold structure of $\SE$, and handled translation and orientation errors consistently within the $\SE$ Lie group structure. \item We introduce a time-dependent velocity field to encode a task and derive the trajectory.
-Consequently, any adjustments to the velocity field preserve causality, which resolves the implementation difficulties in \cite{haddadin2024unified}. \item Since we follow the formulation of \cite{seo2023contact}, the resulting control law is $\SE$-equivariant, thus providing further advantages in learning transferability and sample efficiency for learning manipulation tasks. \item From the perspective of the learning manipulation tasks incorporating forces, the passive behavior of the control formulation will further provide advantages such as contact stability. \end{enumerate} This paper is organized as follows.
-In Section~\ref{Sec:2}, we provide a brief preliminary background in Lie groups \& algebras, manipulator dynamics, and geometric impedance control (GIC).
-Next, we introduce our GUFIC framework and show its passivity property in Section~\ref{Sec:3}.
-Simulation results follow in Section~\ref{Sec:4}, validating force tracking and motion tracking properties on $\SE$.
-Concluding remarks are provided in Section~\ref{Sec:Conclusion}.
+In this paper, we present a geometric formulation of unified force–impedance control on the $\SE$ manifold, named geometric unified force–impedance control (GUFIC).
+The main contributions are summarized as follows: \begin{enumerate}[leftmargin=*] \item Unlike UFIC \citep{haddadin2024unified}, which treats translational and rotational errors as independent vector-space elements, GUFIC consistently incorporates both within the $\SE$ Lie group structure. \item We introduce a time-dependent velocity field to encode tasks and generate trajectories while preserving causality, resolving the implementation difficulties of \cite{haddadin2024unified} \item Following the formulation by \cite{seo2023contact}, the resulting control law is $\SE$ equivariant, enhancing spatial generalizability for learning manipulation tasks. \item The passivity of the control law ensures contact stability and safety in force-based manipulation tasks. \end{enumerate} \textbf{Problem Formulation}\; Let \(g(t)\in SE(3)\) denote the end-effector pose and \(V^b(t)\in\mathbb{R}^6\) its body-frame twist.
+We aim to design a controller that tracks a desired trajectory while regulating contact force and preserving closed-loop passivity.
+We assume that the following desired trajectory $g_d(t)$ and force field $F_d(t,g)$ are known a priori: